aws/amazon-ecs-service-connect-agent/README.md

         ECR=$(shell echo $(IMAGE_STRING) | sed 's/\(.*\):\(.*\)/\1/g')
         echo "FROM $(IMAGE_STRING)" > source
         cat source Dockerfile.agent > Dockerfile
+        cp ../resources/bootstrap_configs/relay_bootstrap.yaml .
+	cp ../agent .

         aws ecr get-login-password | docker login --password-stdin --username AWS $(ECR) docker build -t $(IMAGE_NAME) .
         rm source Dockerfile
 ```

-Place these files along with the built `agent` binary in a single directory and issue the `make docker-build` command.
+Use these two example files above, the Dockerfile.agent and Makefile, and place them in a single directory within the agent directory and issue the `make docker-build` command.
 The resulting `ecs-service-connect:latest` can be used in ECS Service Connect or App Mesh as a sidecar.

 ## Advanced Usage